ctyeong/DAVIS-Ag/README.md

 Forth entry (`instance_id`) in a bounding box can be used to track a particular instance of fruit.
 Also, `pose` represents the pose of camera that was used to take the image in the global coordinate system.

 Furthermore, each possible action is linked with another image file to simulate the action of embodied agent.
 If the action leads to a position out of the grid or too close to a plant, "" is given.
+For more details of such constraints, refer to Section III-C of [the cited paper above](#davis-ag-dataset).

 # Generation Pipeline